-Here's the fall patio furniture cleaning routine that will keep your pieces looking good for the outdoor living season ahead.
+Here's the fall patio furniture cleaning routine to get your outdoor furnishings primed for storage.

 Fall patio furniture cleaning has its rewards: You'll have comfortable, attractive pieces that can be pulled out of storage and used on those occasional warm winter days.
 Repairing old outdoor furniture in the fall usually costs half what you'd pay for new replacements.